 Editor's note: This post was originally written in 2017 and has since been brought up to date in honour of World Mental Health Day 2019.

-Secondary mental health problems including compassion fatigue and secondary trauma are especially prevalent among those working in industries that require them to work closely with victims of trauma, or that exposes them to trauma on a secondary level.
+Secondary mental health problems including compassion fatigue and secondary trauma are especially prevalent among those working in industries that require them to work closely with victims of trauma, or that expose them to trauma on a secondary level.
 However it's not often given the attention it deserves and as a result, those at risk are not prioritising their own mental health.

 We have written this post to advise and guide those who work within the social, healthcare, psychiatric and legal industries on how they can protect and manage their mental health during challenging times.